vlang/v/doc/docs.md

 Sometimes for efficiency you may want to write low-level code that may potentially corrupt memory.
 V supports that, but not by default.

-V requires that any potentially memory-unsafe operations are marked, as they could otherwise be unintentional.
+V requires that any potentially memory-unsafe operations are marked intentionally.
 Marking them also indicates to anyone reading the code that there could be memory corruption if there was a mistake.
 If you suspect your program does have memory corruption, you have a head start on finding the cause: look at the `unsafe` blocks (and how they interact with surrounding code).

 Examples of memory-unsafe operations are: